Professor Helena Hamerow

 Research activities

-I am PI of a major ERC-funded project, ‘Feeding Anglo-Saxon England.
+Finally, I am PI of an ERC-funded project called ‘Feeding Anglo-Saxon England.
 The Bioarchaeology of an Agricultural Revolution’ (‘FeedSax’; http://feedsax.arch.ox.ac.uk).
-Using preserved cereal grains, faunal remains, pollen and other data, FeedSax is tracing the emergence and spread of innovations that enabled medieval farmers to increase cereal yields and feed rapidly growing populations: systematic crop rotation, widespread adoption of the mouldboard plough, and low-input, extensive, cultivation.
+Using preserved cereal grains, faunal remains, pollen and other data, the FeedSax team is tracing the emergence and spread of three key innovations that enabled medieval farmers to feed a rapidly growing population: crop rotation, widespread adoption of the mouldboard plough, and ‘extensive’ cultivation.

 Links